All sections now closed to new entries

-All of our exhibiting sections are reporting that they are almost full.
-The closing date for entries is 1st June 2018.
-To enquire if there is still space available to exhibit in a particular section, please go to the page for the section you wish to exhibit in and complete the section contact form for the relevant section leader.
+All of our exhibiting sections are now closed to new entries.
+Any queries regarding entries, please go to the page for the relevant section and complete the section contact form for its section leader.

 Traffic message from the Chairman.